freqtrade/freqtrade/docs/bot-usage.md

 ## Hyperopt commands

-It is possible to use hyperopt for trading strategy optimization.
-Hyperopt uses an internal json config return by `hyperopt_optimize_conf()` located in `freqtrade/optimize/hyperopt_conf.py`.
+To optimize your strategy, you can use hyperopt parameter hyperoptimization to find optimal parameter values for your stategy.

 ```
 usage: main.py hyperopt [-h] [-i TICKER_INTERVAL] [--realistic-simulation]